dlevylambert/project2-pd6/Group7/README.md

-Victoria Stempel
+Victoria Stempel -- Group Leader

-Georgiana Yang
+Georgiana Yang -- API Interaction

-Izzi Clark
+Izzi Clark -- templates

-Claire Hripcsak
+Claire Hripcsak -- templates

 ---

 Using NYC open data to find upcoming street activities and placing them on a Google calendar for convenience.
 We could also provide a map and use the Google directions feature.

-We are also looking into ways to collect data about celebrity visits to NYC.
-If we find this, we will use this data instead of street activities.